Government of National Salvation: Serbian State Guard

-The Government of National Salvation founded a collaborationist paramilitary force, the Serbian State Guard (Srpska državna straža or SDS, Српска државна стража).
+The Government of National Salvation founded a collaborationist paramilitary force, the Serbian State Guard.
 It was formed from the former Yugoslav gendarmerie regiments, was created with the approval of the German military authorities.
 Nedić initially had control over it as the commander-in-chief, but from 1942 the Higher SS and Police Leader took command.
 The SDS was also known as the Nedićevci after Milan Nedić, the prime minister of the Government of National Salvation, who eventually gained control of its operations.
 The Serbian State Guard initially numbered 13,400 men.
 The Guard was divided into three sections: the urban police, the rural area forces, and the frontier guard.
 In late 1943, the Guard numbered 36,716 men.

 In October 1944, as the Red Army closed on Belgrade, the SDS was transferred to Mihailović's control by a member of the fleeing Nedić administration, at which point it fled north and briefly fought under German command in Slovenia before being captured by the British near the Italian-Yugoslav border in May 1945.

-The SDS was equipped using arms and ammunition captured by the Germans from throughout Europe, and was organised as a largely static force split across five regions (oblasts): Belgrade, Kraljevo, Niš, Valjevo and Zaječar, with one battalion per region.
-Each region was further divided into three districts (okrugs), each of which included one or more SDS companies.
+The SDS was equipped using arms and ammunition captured by the Germans from throughout Europe, and was organised as a largely static force split across five regions: Belgrade, Kraljevo, Niš, Valjevo and Zaječar, with one battalion per region.
+Each region was further divided into three districts, each of which included one or more SDS companies.
 An independent force known as the Banat State Guard operated in the Banat region, which numbered less than one thousand men.